-We also offer four practice educator briefings a year at UWE to ensure practice educators are up to date and have the necessary information and guidance to support students.
+We also offer a 2 hour practice educator briefing online to ensure practice educators are up to date and have the necessary information and guidance to support students.
+We ask that as a minimum the practice educator attends a briefing prior to the placement.
 The dates and the booking forms are also available on the PSNET.